| | |

 More Information

-For information on where to stay in Prague, the weather at Easter, what clothes to wear, and more, view our guide to the Prague Easter Markets.
+For information on where to stay in Prague, the weather at Easter, the clothes to wear, and more, view our guide to the Prague Easter Markets.

 EASTER MARKETS